Bounds on Discrete Gauge Symmetries in Supergravity: Maximal order from compact subgroups

 \section{Maximal order from compact subgroups}

-In this appendix we collect some details of the approach to derive the maximal order and maximal prime order element in the exceptional U-duality groups E$_{k(k)}(\mathbb{Z})$, from elements in the simply-connected cover of the maximal compact subgroup $K^D_{\mathrm{U}}$.
-In all of the interesting cases the action of the maximal compact subgroup within the U-duality group over $\mathbb{R}$ contains the anti-symmetric representation, which we will treat first.
+In this appendix we collect some details of the approach to derive bounds on the maximal order and maximal prime order element in the exceptional U-duality groups E$_{k(k)}(\mathbb{Z})$, from elements in the simply-connected cover of the maximal compact subgroup $K^D_{\mathrm{U}}$.
+In all of the interesting cases the action of the maximal compact subgroup within the U-duality group over $\mathbb{R}$ contains the antisymmetric representation, which we will use to extract bounds on the maximal order elements.

-Given an element in the defining representation of the simply connected cover of $K^{D}_{\mathrm{U}}$, with eigenvalues $\lambda_i$, the same element in the anti-symmetric representation has eigenvalues $\lambda_i \lambda_j$ $(i<j)$.
-Using the discussion of maximal order elements associated to the companion matrices of cyclotomic polynomials in Section \ref{subsec:rough}, we have to make sure that $\{ \lambda_i \lambda_j\}$ contain all the necessary elements of the form $e^{2 \pi i r / N}$ with $r$ coprime to $N$ with the same multiplicity.
+Given an element in the defining representation of the simply connected cover of $K^{D}_{\mathrm{U}}$, with eigenvalues $\lambda_i$, the same element in the antisymmetric representation has eigenvalues $\lambda_i \lambda_j$ $(i<j)$.
+Using the discussion of maximal order elements associated to the companion matrices of cyclotomic polynomials in Section \ref{subsec:rough}, one has to make sure that the resulting element in $E_{k(k)}(\mathbb{R})$ contains all necessary eigenvalues.
+In particular, if $\lambda_i \lambda_j = e^{2 \pi i \frac{a}{n_{ij}}}$, the resulting elements needs to contain all eigenvalues of the form $e^{2 \pi i \frac{r}{n_{ij}}}$, with $r$ coprime to $n_{ij}$ at a fixed multiplicity.
+This therefore fixes at least $\phi(n_{ij})$ eigenvalues of the element in $\mathrm{E}_{k(k)}(\mathbb{R})$.
+For $D \in \{ 3 \,, 4 \}$ the branching in \eqref{eq:compactrep} allows a combination of eigenvalues with those of other representations, while we focus on bounds from the antisymmetric representation only.

+Since it is not automatic that the element is conjugate to an integer element in $G^D_{\mathrm{U}}$ the bounds derived in this way will in general not be sharp.
+For the maximal prime order in $D \in \{3,4\}$, however, the bounds are guaranteed to be realized.